 3. Configure Entity Framework

 This step is optional, however it gives you amazing features allowing to work with your data directly from visual studio code editor and search tables by their class names.
-It is recommended to first check if all data has been correctly loaded without entity framework mappings, because this step is little bit more complicated due to fact that every project is completely different and it is difficult for us to test every possible scenario, but we will work hard to accomplish this.
-This is also reason why we encourage people to test if this extension works for you before buying premium licence.
+It is recommended to first check if all data has been correctly loaded without entity framework mappings, because this step is little bit more complicated due to fact that every project is completely different and it is difficult for me to test every possible scenario, but I will try to accomplish this.

 This step is separated because it is good to know in case of error if it is related with this step or the previous one(especially if you are configuring this extension for the first time).
-To select dbContext you have to open 'Configuration' modal window again(from context menu in code editor).
-Then you need to switch to second tab 'DbContext'.
-There is a list of all dbContexts within solution.
-To select one of them click on 'Select' button next to choosen dbContext and click 'Save/Reload'.
+To select dbContext you have to open 'Configuration' modal window again(from VS menu or DatabaseView).
+Then in 'EF Context' column of selected database you need to choose correct class of entity framework model for this database and save configuration.

 After few seconds you will get following error message ‘Missing specialized DbContext constructor’